GeorgeHuang666/BC-WPT/README.md

 # BC-WPT
-The empirical circuit model of multi-node BC-WPT.
+The netlists give the empirical circuit model of multi-node BC-WPT.